 Self care activities are a must for your serenity when you’re caring for an aged parent.

-One self care idea that comes to mind is the Twelve Step Program for caregivers.
+One self care idea that comes to mind is The 12-Step Program for caregivers.
 Now we just need a self care plan.
 The care plan I put in place is keeping myself

 involved with others who use this program actively in their life.

 The Twelve Steps and this miraculous program was developed by a bunch of drunks.
-It was years before people like us, who don’t drink or aren’t alcoholics can profit beyond belief by following the same steps.
+It was years before people like them, who don’t drink or aren’t alcoholics can profit beyond belief by following the same self care steps.

-The history of the Twelve Steps provides a sense of security and certainty and is vital in many peoples lives.
+The history of the Twelve Steps provides a sense of security and certainty is vital in many peoples lives.
 My hope is that as you read this post and discover the meaning and practice of the Twelve Steps, you’ll find many different viewpoints.

-Some of us say we found the program, others say the program found us.
-No matter which way it was, if you practice the Twelve Steps every day you have the blueprint for a good life.
-Most importantly it can free us from many different things.
+Others say the 12-step program found them.
+No matter which way it is, if you practice the Twelve Steps every day you have the blueprint for a good life.
+Most importantly, when you practice self care it can free you from many different things.